 16. 40-minute jump rope session

 17. 70-minute fist fight with the punching bag.
-Word of advice: You may want to break this one up into two sessions to protect the knuckles.
+Word of advice: You may want to break this one up into two sessions to protect your knuckles.

 18. 3 hours of shopping.
 To get the most out of opening your wallet, skip the escalators and hit the stairs like Hayden Panettiere.